 C. British Empire

 Everyone drinks alcohol, but not everyone knows its history.
-We hope this quiz could give you some insights into these popular drinks.
-If you want more questions, then try this one on welding techniques, or our beer and whisky trivia quizzes.
+We hope these alcohol history quiz questions and answers could give you some insights into these popular drinks.
+If you want more questions, then try this one on welding techniques, or our beer, gin and whisky trivia quizzes.